Last updated on February 20, 2025

 A crucial part of building decks on a budget is knowing what not to spend your money on.
 The worst time to buy most singles is right before they release.
 Presale prices are usually heavily inflated and most cards see a drastic drop off in price once they’re out in the open.

 There’s always a handful of cards that increase in price, but those are usually outliers or sleeper Constructed hits.
-For reference, I’m writing this during release day weekend for MOM, and 12 of the 19 main-set mythics have decreased from their presale prices while only one has increased.
-24 rares have decreased in value, while four have increased.
+For reference, this was originally written during release day weekend for March of the Machine, and 12 of the 19 main-set mythics have decreased from their presale prices while only one has increased.
+Twenty-four rares have decreased in value, while four have increased.

-Unless you have reason to believe a card will spike in price after it releases, it’s best to wait for everyone to open their collector and set booster boxes to flood the market and buy the cards you need when they bottom out.
+Unless you have reason to believe a card will spike in price after it releases, it’s best to wait for everyone to open their Collector and Play booster boxes to flood the market and buy the cards you need when they bottom out.
+My personal rule of thumb is to wait about a week after the full set release.

 Proxy When Possible

 Proxies aren’t tournament legal, so they won’t help you bring the deck you want to a sanctioned tournament.
-They are, however, a good way to playtest a card before buying it, but more on that in a moment.
+They are, however, a good way to playtest a card before buying it.

 Proxies are most common in Commander, but be aware that some players have a stigma against them.
-I’ve encountered many players who welcome proxies at their table, as well as those who strongly dislike them and prefer not to play against them.
+Proxy-tolerance is at an all-time high, but some people strongly dislike them and prefer not to play against them.
 It’s polite to mention when you intend to use proxies as part of a Rule 0 conversation.
 As always, if a player refutes your Rule 0 proposal, the onus is on you to oblige.

 Playtest Before Buying

-Back to playtesting.
-It’s a terrible feeling when you purchase a card and find out it’s an underperformer or not a good fit for your deck.
+It’s a terrible feeling when you purchase a card and find out it’s an underperformer or a poor fit for your deck.
 Playtesting with cards ahead of time can inform your decision on whether to buy the actual cards.

 Everything I said about proxying holds up here too because you’ll often playtest with proxied cards.
 If that’s not an issue, get your reps in with your playtest proxies to give you a better idea of how cards perform in your deck, then make purchases based on that info.